 The admission process is independent of the financial aid process.
 Applicants are accepted on a financial “need-blind” basis.
 Applying for financial aid does not affect applicant’s chance for admission.
 Once accepted for admission, families who have properly applied for financial aid and met the timeline for submission will have the financial aid application reviewed by the Financial Aid Committee.

-Current families should submit their application to FAST by January 14.
-Parents of currently enrolled students who wish to apply for Financial Aid for the first time should contact the Admission Office ASAP to received the financial aid packet.
+Current families should submit their application to FAST by January 13.
+Parents of currently enrolled students who wish to apply for Financial Aid for the first time should contact the Admission Office ASAP to receive financial aid information.